The Five College Fit Factors

 1. Had taken the PSAT in sophomore year

-2. Had scored in the 99%ile on the PSAT in sophomore year (Each state has their own National Merit Scholarship baseline so be sure to look it up for your state.)
+2. Had scored in the 99%ile on the PSAT in sophomore year (Each state has its own National Merit Scholarship baseline so be sure to look it up for your state.)

-Those students were in striking distance of qualifying for National Merit Scholarship so it made sense for them to study for the PSAT in advance.
-Their study plan often included completion of two or more practice tests before the test date and thorough reviews of reading, writing, and math.
+Those students were in striking distance of qualifying for National Merit Scholarship, so it made sense for them to study for the PSAT in advance.
+Their study plan often included the completion of two or more practice tests before the test date and thorough reviews of reading, writing, and math.

-Rule of thumb: Test prep should never take precedence over maintaining a strong transcript whether a student is 9th, 10th or 11th grader.
+Rule of Thumb: Test prep should never take precedence over maintaining a strong transcript whether a student is in 9th, 10th, or 11th grade.

 Please let me know your thoughts and/or comments on this topic.